jacques-gasselin/multiplay/DESIGN.md

 </dict>
 ~~~

 The returned data will be empty if there was no data to retrieve.
-The potential for an error in the connection may be needed too to have a status.
+Further error checking is required due to the possibilty of connection problems.

 Delete Data for the Local Player
 ================================